JensRantil/jensrantil.github.io/content/posts/2023-09-12_caching-strategies-of-dynamic-queries-against-time-partitioned-data.md

 ```
 This would definitely reduce the number of queries against the database, but not the `cache_invalidation_tokens` cache!

-To hit the cache less, one could use **hierarchical date-based partitioning** where nonces are introduced for different date partition granularity: `NONCE(userId, year)`, `NONCE(userId, month)`, and `NONCE(userId, day)`.
+To hit the cache less, one could instead use **hierarchical date-based partitioning** where nonces are introduced for different date partition granularity.
+For example, `NONCE(userId, year)`, `NONCE(userId, month)`, and `NONCE(userId, day)`.
 A mutation of a financial transaction with the date `2013-08-03` for user X, would then invalidate the cache for the keys `(X, 2013)`, `(X, 2013-08)`, and `(X, 2013-08-03)`.
 The query logic above would become more complex, but would prefer querying in the following priority if possible:

  1. year partition from cache.
  2. month partition from cache.